script-Kid-coder/screenlesstracker/content/posts/fitbit-charge-6-vs-fitbit-air.md

   - wearable tech
 author: "Finn Franklin"
 ---

 So, you're eyeing a new Fitbit, and the market's getting a bit crowded.
 Google's quietly dropped the Fitbit Air, a truly screenless tracker, right into the established territory of the Fitbit Charge 6.
-If you're wondering which device genuinely earns a spot on your wrist for the rest of fitbit 2026, let's cut through the marketing noise and get specific.
+If you're wondering which device genuinely earns a spot on your wrist for the rest of 2026, let's cut through the marketing noise and get specific.

 This isn't just another incremental update.
 The **Fitbit Charge 6 vs Fitbit Air** isn't a straightforward "new vs. old" fight; it's a philosophical battle for the future of discreet health tracking.
 The Air is a bold play, and for some, it might just be the most interesting thing Fitbit has done in years.